nametaggle/nametaggle.github.io/getstarted.md

 </tr>
 </table>

-Then join an organization and look around.
+All you'll need is an Organization's Join Code, which you can get from an administrator of that organization.
+Then create your own profile and have a look around!